Magic: The Gathering: Secondary market

 There is an active secondary market in individual cards among players and game shops.
-This market arose from two different facets: players seeking specific cards to help complete or enhance their existing decks and thus were less concerned on the value of the cards themselves, and from collectors seeking the rarer cards for their monetary value to complete collections.
+This market arose from two different facets: players seeking specific cards to help complete or enhance their existing decks and thus were less concerned on the value of the cards themselves; and from collectors seeking the rarer cards for their monetary value to complete collections.
 Many physical and online stores sell single cards or "playsets" of four of a card.
 Common cards rarely sell for more than a few cents and are usually sold in bulk.
 Uncommon cards and weak rare cards typically sell from 10¢ up to US$1.

-The more expensive cards in Standard tournament play—a rotating format featuring the newest cards designed to be fairer and more accessible to newer players—are typically priced between $1 and $25.
-A second format, Modern, comprising an intermediate level of power and allowing most cards released since roughly 2003, has staple cards that often value between $5 and $100, with higher rarity and demand but reprints every few years intended to keep the format affordable.
-Foil versions of rare and mythic rare cards are typically priced at about twice as much as the regular versions.
-Some of the more sought-after rare and mythic rare cards can have foil versions that cost up to three or four times more than the non-foil versions.

 A few of the oldest cards, due to smaller printings and limited distribution, are highly valued and rare.
 This is partly due to the Reserved List, a list of cards from the sets Alpha to Urza's Destiny (1994–1999) that Wizards has promised never to reprint.
-Legacy-only cards on the Reserved List are in short supply due to smaller print runs of the game in its oldest days, and may be worth $200 to $1,000 or higher.
-And certain Vintage cards—the oldest cards in Magic, with most on the Reserved List, such as the so-called "Power Nine"—can easily cost more than $1,000 apiece.
+Legacy-only cards on the Reserved List are in short supply due to smaller print runs of the game's earliest releases, and may be worth $200 to $1,000 or higher.
+Certain Vintage cards—the oldest cards in Magic, with most on the Reserved List, such as the "Power Nine"—can easily cost more than $1,000 apiece.